 More than simple maturational correlaries, representation skills may actually support the development of social-emotional understanding.
-Showing a firm, and perhaps causal, link between emotion understanding and language development, Cutting and Dunn (1999) found that preschoolers' language abilities including both receptive and expressive language were correlated with their emotion understanding as indicated by their ability to label and predicts others' affects.
-Further, Pons, Lawson, Harris, and deRosney (2003) showed that age and language ability together explain most (70%) individual differences in development of emotion understanding in children followed between 4 and 11 years old.
+Showing a firm, and perhaps causal, link between emotion understanding and language development, Cutting and Dunn (1999) found that preschoolers' language abilities, including both receptive and expressive language, were correlated with their emotion understanding as indicated by their ability to label and predicts others' affects.
+Further, Pons, Lawson, Harris, and deRosney (2003) showed that age and language ability together explain most (70%) individual differences in development of emotion understanding in children followed between 4 and 11 years of age.
 These findings suggest that children's understanding of emotions may be partially dependent upon their language abilities.

-Summarizing the literature on early development of emotion understanding, a gap is revealed between the period of infancy (under 1 year) when most studies focus on children's abilities to recognize basic differences between emotions and the period of late toddlerhood or early preschool (two to three years) when studies focus on children's abilities to verbalize explicit representation and understanding of emotions.
+Summarizing the literature on early development of emotion understanding, a gap is revealed between the period of infancy (<1 year), when most studies focus on children's abilities to recognize basic differences between emotions, and the period of late toddlerhood or early preschool (2-3 years), when studies focus on children's abilities to verbalize explicit representation and understanding of emotions.
 The question addressed in this study is whether preverbal children in this age gap can explicitly represent an understanding of emotion.
-Preverbal children's representational repertoire: Symbolic play and gesture